underdoeg/ink-stroke-modeler/README.md

 If you want to depend on a specific version, you can specify a commit in [`git_repository`](https://bazel.build/rules/lib/repo/git#git_repository) instead of a branch.
-Or if you want to use a local checkout of Ink Stroke Modeler instead, use the [`local_repository`](https://bazel.build/reference/be/workspace#local_repository) workspace rule instead of `git_repository`.
+Or if you want to use a local checkout of Ink StylusStroke Modeler instead, use the [`local_repository`](https://bazel.build/reference/be/workspace#local_repository) workspace rule instead of `git_repository`.

-Since Ink Stroke Modeler requires C++20, it must be built with `--cxxopt='-std=c++20'` (or similar indicating a newer version).
+Since Ink StylusStroke Modeler requires C++20, it must be built with `--cxxopt='-std=c++20'` (or similar indicating a newer version).
 You can put the following in your project's `.bazelrc` to use this by default: